 If I don’t get treated, will this problem resolve on its own?

-If you have a mild case of vaginitis, it’s possible that this problem will resolve on its own.
+If you have a mild case of vaginitis or vaginal yeast infection, it’s possible that this problem will resolve on its own.
 However, if you have a more serious vaginal disorder, leaving it untreated can lead to problems down the road.

 For example, untreated conditions can lead to infertility, chronic pelvic pain, and inflammation.
 Ignoring the symptoms can also lead to a delayed diagnosis or delayed treatment of cancer.
 This is why it is highly recommended to consult with a physician for diagnosis and treatment should the symptoms arise.